Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/02-GCD-Threads-&-Queues/Readme.md

 <!-- Tasks in GCD are lightweight to create and queue; Apple states that 15 instructions are required to queue up a work unit in GCD, while creating a traditional thread could easily require several hundred instructions. <sup>2</sup> -->

-**Tasks**
-encapsulate code and data into a single object in
+__*Tasks*__

-A task can be expressed either as a function or as a "block."
+A task can be expressed either as a function or as a "block" of code (eg, a closure).
+Tasks encapsulate code and data into a single object in

 Blocks are an extension to the syntax of C, C++, and Objective-C programming languages that encapsulate code and data into a single object in a way similar to a closure.[11]
 GCD can still be used in environments where blocks are not available.[15]